beancount/docs/docs/beancount_v3.md

     -   beancount/prices

+> Improvements should be made to this library after it moves out of the Beancount repository: we should isolate the Beancount code to just a few modules, and turn the scope of this project to something larger than Beancount: it's three things, really:
+>
+> a) an up-to-date Python library of price fetchers with unit tests and maintained by the community (i.e., when sources break, we update the library) and a common API interface (needs to be improved from what's there TBH, the API should support fetching time series in a single call);
+>
+> b) an accompanying command-line tool (currency "bean-price") for fetching those prices from the command-line.
+This requires the specification of "a price in a particular currency from a particular source" as a string.
+I'd like to improve that spec to make the USD: prefix optional, and maybe eliminate the chain of prices in the spec, which hasn't found much use in practice and move that upstream.
+>
+> c) Make the interfaces to fetch ledger-related information (e.g., list of missing/required prices and lists of instruments) onto modules: beancount v2, beancount v3, ledger, hledger, and rendering output formats to any of these.
+In other words, this library should be able to fetch prices even if Beancount isn't installed.
+To turn this project into something that can run independent of beancount.

 -   **Ingest.** The importers library will probably move to another repo and eventually could even find another owner.
 I think the most interesting part of it has been the establishment of clear phases: the identify, extract and file tasks, and a regression testing framework which works on real input files checking against expected converted outputs, which has worked well to minimize the pain of upgrading importers when they break (as they do break regularly, is a SNAFU).
 In the past I've had to pull some tricks to make command-line tools provided by the project support an input configuration as Python code but also possible to integrate in a script; I will remove the generic programs and users will be required to turn their configuration itself into a script that will just provide subcommands when run; the change will be very easy for existing users: it will require only a single line-of-code at the bottom of their existing files.
 The Bazel build may add some minor difficulties in loading a Python extension module built from within a Bazel workspace from an otherwise machine-wide Python installation, but I'm confident we'll figure it out.
 I'd also be happy for someone else to eventually take ownership of this framework, as long as the basic functionality and API remains stable.
     The example csv and ofx importers should be removed from it and live in their own repos, perhaps: